Martyanovst/differential-games-rl/README.md

 # This repository is the official implementation of "Continuous Deep Q-Learning in Optimal Control Problems: Normalized Advantage Functions Analysis"

-It currently includes code of optimal control problem and algorithms from the paper.
+It currently includes code of optimal control problems and algorithms from the paper.
 The following optimal control problems are considered:

 - Target Problem
 - Van der Pol oscillator